What Are the Benefits of Automatic Pool Covers?

 Five Essential Steps to Maintain Your Pool’s Finish

-Use a Stain and Scale Control Product Regularly
+Step 1: Use a Stain and Scale Control Product Regularly

-Chlorine protects your pool’s health, freeing it from harmful bacteria and algae.
-However, the relationship between chlorine and fiberglass pools must be carefully managed.
-Maintaining free chlorine levels between 1 and 3 parts per million (ppm) is ideal.
+Chlorine protects your pool from harmful bacteria and algae.
+While chlorine is essential, too much can harm your pool’s finish.
+Keep free chlorine between 1 and 3 ppm.
 Beware of exceeding 5 ppm, as high chlorine levels can cause irreversible damage to your pool’s surface, leading to discoloration and degradation of the gelcoat.
-If you need to increase it temporarily, make sure your pH stays below 7.8 to avoid damage.

-Avoid Calcium Hypochlorite
+Step 3: Avoid Calcium Hypochlorite

-Keep pH Between 7.2-7.4
+Step 4: Keep pH Between 7.2 and 7.4

-Maintain Calcium Hardness Below 120 ppm
+Step 5: Maintain Calcium Hardness Below 120 ppm

 The pool maintenance industry is constantly evolving, with new products and refined best practices emerging regularly.
 As a pool owner, staying informed about these developments is beneficial to ensure your pool receives the best care possible.

 Engage with your pool maintenance professionals and inquire whether they are familiar with specific parameters for fiberglass pools.
-Fiberglass pools are unique and should be treated as such.
-By following these five essential tips and staying on top of your water chemistry, you’ll protect your pool’s beauty and performance for years to come.
+Fiberglass pools are unique, and maintenance pros should treat them as such.

 Examining the Elements Involved in Factoring LSI